popduke/RxLocationManager/README.md

     event in
     switch event{
     case .Next(let location):
-        // series events will be delivered during subscription print("Current Location is \(location)")
+        // series of events will be delivered during subscription print("Current Location is \(location)")
     case .Completed:
-        // No complete event
+        // no complete event
     case .Error(let error):
         // LocationUnknown error will be ignored, and other errors reported }